kolkhis/tech-notes/git/remove_file_from_history.md

-# Completely Removing a File from Git Commit History
+# Removing a File from Git History

-Sometimes you need to wipe file from a Git repo.
+Sometimes you need to wipe all traces of a file from a Git repo.

-This is useful for large files or other unwanted files that accidentally ended up in a git repo.
+You may need to do this if you accidentally add and commit a large file, or if you add a file that contains personal information.

 There is a tool made for this called `git filter-repo`.